-CRITERIA DEFINITIONS AND EXAMPLES ALLOCATION METHOD AND CHOICE BAND 4: REDUCED HOUSING NEED Applicants who meet the eligibility criteria however their circumstances or behaviour is such that their priority is reduced.
+CRITERIA DEFINITIONS AND EXAMPLES ALLOCATION METHOD AND CHOICE BAND 4: DEFERRED OR REDUCED HOUSING NEED Applicants who meet the eligibility criteria however their circumstances or behaviour is such that their priority is reduced.
+CBL Applicants are ranked in the date order that they entered or re-entered this band HAVE OUTSTANDING HOUSING OR COUNCIL TAX DEBT, INCLUDING Applicants who are addressing their debt in a planned way.
+This debt must be cleared to an CBL

+THOSE ACCEPTED AS HAVING A HOMELESS DUTY agreed level before an offer of housing can be made (usually 75%).
+Applicants who fully clear a relevant debt will move to the relevant band from the date this is evidenced.
+SOCIAL HOUSING TENANTS IN SURREY HEATH WITH NO HOUSING NEED Tenants who are suitably housed but wish to move CBL RENT CHOICE TENANTS WITHOUT AN ALLOCATION POLICY LOCAL CONNECTION To provide a safety net for households who were homeless or threatened with homelessness who have worked with the Council to secure a tenancy in the private rented sector CBL DO NOT CO-OPERATE WITH A PERSONAL HOUSING PLAN OR OTHER HOUSING OPTIONS Applicants have a responsibility to work with the Council to resolve their homelessness and this work is set out in the Personal Housing Plan.
+Where an applicant unreasonably fails to co-operate with the Plan or with other housing options their application will be placed in Band 4 and remain there until actions are completed.
+CBL HAVE ADEQUATE RESOURCES TO RESOLVE THEIR OWN HOUSING SITUATION (AS PUBLISHED) Adequate resources are set out and reviewed annually CBL WORSENING CIRCUMSTANCES INCLUDING DISPOSING OF AVAILABLE CAPITAL Where an applicant deliberately worsens their housing circumstances and seeks to rely on social housing to resolve the situation, including those who dispose of available resources to secure housing when it would have been reasonable to do so CBL ARE FOUND INTENTIONALLY HOMELESS Applicants found intentionally homeless will remain in Band 4 until they have had a period of 6 months in settled housing and at time will be re-assessed according to this Policy.
 CBL

-Applicants are ranked in the date order that they entered or re-entered this band HAVE OUTSTANDING HOUSING OR COUNCIL TAX DEBT Applicants who are addressing their debt in a planned way.
-This debt must be cleared to an agreed level before an offer of housing can be made (usually 75%).
-Applicants who fully clear a relevant debt will move to the relevant band from the date this is evidenced.
-CBL SOCIAL HOUSING TENANTS WITH NO HOUSING NEED Tenants who are suitably housed but wish to move CBL RENT CHOICE TENANTS WITHOUT AN ALLOCATION POLICY LOCAL CONNECTION To provide a safety net for households who were homeless or threatened with homelessness who have worked with the Council to secure a tenancy in the private rented sector CBL DO NOT CO-OPERATE WITH A PERSONAL HOUSING PLAN OR OTHER HOUSING OPTIONS Applicants have a responsibility to work with the Council to resolve their homelessness and this work is set out in the Personal Housing Plan.
-Where an applicant unreasonably fails to co-operate with the Plan or with other housing options their application will be placed in Band 4 for three months and remain there until actions are completed.
-CBL HAVE ADEQUATE RESOURCES TO RESOLVE THEIR OWN HOUSING SITUATION (AS PUBLISHED) Adequate resources are set out and reviewed annually CBL WORSENING CIRCUMSTANCES INCLUDING DISPOSING OF AVAILABLE CAPITAL Where an applicant deliberately worsens their housing circumstances and seeks to rely on social housing to resolve the situation, including those who dispose of available resources to secure housing when it would have been reasonable to do so CBL ARE FOUND INTENTIONALLY HOMELESS Applicants found intentionally homeless will remain in Band 4 until they have had a period CBL of 6 months in settled housing and at time will be re-assessed according to this Policy.
 INDEPENDENT LIVING SCHEME APPLICANTS WITH RESOURCES People over 55 and their partners, if over 55, with a local connection or who do not meet the main local connection criteria however have adult children resident in the Borough, who own a property or have sufficient financial resources to purchase or privately rent a suitable property CBL for independent living schemes only REFUSAL OF SUITABLE ACCOMMODATION Applicants who have refused the number of offers that they are entitled to receive and those offers are deemed reasonable will be placed in this Band for 6 months and then will be reassessed.
+CBL PLACED IN SUPPORTED HOUSING BY SHBC Applicants who have been placed in a supported housing scheme, even if that scheme is outside of Surrey Heath CBL CARE LEAVERS WITH A SURREY CONNECTION MOVING TO THEIR FIRST INDEPENDENT HOME Surrey young people owed a duty under s20 Children Act 1989.
+Offers of accommodation are dependent on the young person being ready to move on and this being supported by Surrey County Council CBL 16/17 YEARS OLDS SUPPORTED AS HOMELESS BY SCC WITH AN ALLOCATION POLICY LOCAL CONNECTION Surrey Heath young people owed a duty under s17 Children Act 1989 due to homelessness.
+Offers of accommodation are dependent on the young person being ready to move on and this being supported by Surrey County Council.
 CBL